gterai/RidgeR/README.md

 The w_opt.txt file in the directory contains the optimized regression parameters (coefficients). w_opt_matP.png, w_opt_matX.png and w_opt_matY.png are the images of the optimized parameters arranged in three matrices.
 The parameter values tell us which structural features increase/reduce bioactivity.
 For example a value of wI_x_i in the w_opt.txt represents the effect of the i-th base of the RNA sequence in seqX.fa belongs to an internal loop.
-Please see, our article for the explanation of parameters.
+Please see our article for the explanation of parameters.
 The nnfv.txt file contains the position-specific structural features (feature vecters) and normalized bioactivity values.
 You can use this file to investivate the position-specific features of each RNA seuence or for the analysis with other machine learning algorithms.

 ## Options
 ```